SEVEN STEPS TO OPTIMISED WEB IMAGES

 Alt tags provide a text alternative to images when browsers can’t render them, or are set to not display them.
 When filled out correctly, these provide additional SEO benefits, giving opportunity to further associate your chosen keywords with the images displaying on your page.

-When a great alt tag is combined with a descriptive file name, your images are more likely to show up in online image searches, and will in turn improve your organic search rankings.
-Ensure alt tags are filled out for all images on your site, but ensure they are unique even for similar images, and that they are not over ‘stuffed’ with keywords.
+When a great alt tag is combined with a descriptive file name, your images are more likely to show up in online image searches, in turn improving your organic search rankings.
+Ensure alt tags are filled out for all images on your site, but ensure they're unique even for similar images, and that they're not 'overstuffed’ with keywords.

 6. Use descriptive anchor text

-In line with the above two steps, it’s also a good idea to use descriptive in-text anchor text to link to photo galleries, enhancing the user experience and search engine ‘bots’ by helping them to understand the link destination.
+In line with the above two steps, it’s also a good idea to use descriptive in-text anchors (hyperlinked text) to link to photo galleries, enhancing the user experience and search engine ‘bots’ by helping them to understand the link destination.

 7. Create an image site map